-The southernmost tip of Portugal, the Algarve has 96 miles of a spectacular coastline on the Atlantic, with a culture and scenery very different from the rest of the country.
-With a mild year-round weather, warm sea waters, a rich history and culinary traditions, the area has seen international tourism replace agriculture and fishing, since an international airport was opened in Faro, the regional capital.
+The southernmost tip of Portugal, the Algarve has 96 miles of spectacular coastline on the Atlantic, with a culture and scenery very different from the rest of the country.
+With mild year-round weather, warm sea waters, a rich history and culinary traditions, the area has seen international tourism replace agriculture and fishing, since an international airport was opened in Faro, the regional capital.

 With no crime or political strife, and very reasonable prices, the Algarve is one of the most popular vacation spots in Europe – in 2017 alone it received 7.1 million visitors, and the summer of 2018 is expected to be its biggest season yet.
-This success has come at a price: the permanent population of the province, only 450.000 people, is multiplied by three in the summer.
-The influx of tourists has caused some stretches of the Algarve to become overdeveloped.
+This success has come at a price: the permanent population of the province, only 450,000 people, is multiplied by three in the summer, and the influx of tourists has caused some stretches of the Algarve to become overdeveloped.

 Albufeira was already a favorite of the Romans, who built a castle on top of a hill there, a privileged location overlooking a sheltered beach.
 Later the Moors – Muslims from North Africa who occupied the area for four centuries – made it the center of a prosperous trade route they called it Al-Buhar, Arabic for castle on the sea.
 Sent back to Africa in 1452 by the Catholic army of King Ferdinand and Queen Isabella, their legacy is still felt in the architecture, food and traditions.
-On main street, Rua da Igreja Velha (Old Church Street), Moorish arches still stand, not far from Praia do Peneco (Peneco Beach), where fishermen sell their catch at the end of the day; some boats have names in Arabic.
+On main street, Rua da Igreja Velha (Old Church Street), Moorish arches still stand, not far from Praia do Peneco (Peneco Beach), where fishermen sell their catch at the end of the day, and some boats have names in Arabic.

 Finding a hotel in Albufeira wasn’t easy.
 We ended up in Hotel do Cerro, a pleasant 4-star hotel with private parking (a definite plus here), high on a hill and with ample sea views.
 The hotel proved to be a favorite of tourists from the UK, as we learned the next morning, waiting in line for breakfast with Scottish retirees eager for bacon and eggs.
-Not available was the simple fare of coffee and toasts the Portuguese – and I – prefer to start the day with, so I just had coffee.
-The Algarve definitely caters to tourists, which reminded me of what a Lisbon friend once told me: “The Algarve is for foreigners, too expensive for us”.
+Not available was the simple fare of coffee and toast that the Portuguese – and I – prefer to start the day with, so I just had coffee.
+The Algarve definitely caters to tourists, which reminded me of what a Lisbon friend once told me: “The Algarve is for foreigners, too expensive for us.”
 It didn’t feel expensive to me, with American dollars (EUR/USD: 1.23 in march of 2018), so I imagine how convenient prices must be in other parts of Portugal.

 Crowded but gorgeous, Albufeira offers something for everybody.
-There are well-known golf courses and a lively nightlife, as we learned in the Tourist Office, talking with a local lady passionate about her town.
-She took the time to mark on our map “the most beautiful beaches in the world” according to her.
+There are well-known golf courses and lively nightlife, as we learned in the Tourist Office, talking with a local lady passionate about her town.
+She took the time to mark on our map “the most beautiful beaches in the world,” according to her.
 Some we had heard about, others were not even in our tour guides.
 One is Praia da Marinha (Navy Beach) in Caramujeira, near the western Algarve town of Lagoa, one of the most emblematic of the region.
 We kept that piece of paper as a treasure for the rest of our trip; the best information always comes from locals.

 Armação de Pêra

 In busy but pretty Carvoeiro, the first impression is that of being in England – but with sun.
 The English are everywhere, and in the main town square the bars were already full of them.
 Some were sunbathing shirtless, something the modest Portuguese frown upon, others already turning a curious shade of red they acquire when tanned (the French call British tourists ‘roast beef’).
-Carvoeiro is a very popular destination year-round, thanks to good restaurants and high-end lodgings, but somehow it managed to keep some of its fishing village charm.
+Carvoeiro is a very popular destination year-round, thanks to good restaurants and high-end lodging, but somehow it manages to keep some of its fishing village charm.
 There is a boardwalk overlooking a dramatic coastline, but parking and crowds can be a problem in the summer.
 Nevertheless, this seems to be a favorite place of the so-called “beautiful people” who enjoy the topnotch cuisine and scenic coastline.